usmanwardag/dollar_bot/README.md

 To run the script automatically at startup / reboot, simply add the `.run_forever.sh` script to your `.bashrc` file, which executes whenever you reboot your system.

+## Configuring Email Credentials for SMTP: Sending Emails from Your Account"

+**SMTP (Simple Mail Transfer Protocol)** is a standard protocol for sending emails.
+It is widely used for sending email messages from one server to another.
+In the code, we are using SMTP to send emails via a Gmail account.
+Here's how the SMTP configuration and usage work:

+1. **SMTP Server**: The `smtp_server` variable is set to 'smtp.gmail.com,' which is the SMTP server for Gmail.
+This server is responsible for sending your email messages.

+2. **SMTP Port**: The `smtp_port` variable is set to 587.
+This is the port for TLS (Transport Layer Security) encryption.
+Gmail uses this port for secure email communication.

+3. **SMTP Username**: The smtp_username variable should be set to your own Gmail email address from which you want to send the emails.
+Make sure to replace `your-email@gmail.com` with your actual Gmail email address in the code.
+This ensures that the emails will be sent from your specific Gmail account.

+4. **SMTP Password**: The `smtp_password` variable is set, you need to generate an "App Password".
+An App Password is a 16-character code that allows you to access your Gmail account without revealing your real password.

+By customizing these settings, you can send emails from any email account using SMTP.
+Just ensure you are adhering to the security guidelines provided by your email provider.

 ## Testing

 We use pytest to perform testing on all unit tests together.
 The command needs to be run from the home directory of the project.
 The command is: